Style Guide

 Citation: [gitbook-style-guide] Non-negotiable #5; immutability protects LLM reproducibility.

-1.5 Never modify /commands/ or core/templates/ without explicit permissionβ
+1.5 Never modify /commands/ or core/default-templates/ without explicit permissionβ

 These directories contain LLM execution prompts and structured parsing templates.
 Changes break functionality.